PaddlePaddle/PaConvert/README_EN.md

 # overview
-PaddleConverter is an API code conversion tool whose function is to convert Python project code into PaddlePaddle project code.
+PaConvert is an API code conversion tool whose function is to convert Python project code into PaddlePaddle project code.

 The principle is to use Python syntax tree analysis to generate the source code of the original PyTorch project as an abstract syntax tree, traverse, parse, match and edit it, and then get the abstract syntax tree of Paddle, and then convert it to the source code of Paddle project.